learn-co-curriculum/dsc-monte-carlo-simulations/README.md

 * Understand and conduct Monte Carlo simulations

-Due to the increasing availability and affordability of powerful computational engines (computers), monte carlo simulations have become an increasingly popular tool for conducting statistical testing.
+Due to the increasing availability and affordability of powerful computational engines (computers), Monte Carlo simulations have become an increasingly popular tool for conducting statistical testing.

 ## Area of a Circle